Character Animation

 • Do not include an audio track, audio commentary, or music.

-In the interest of the safety of the CalArts Community, we will not open or return physical sketchbooks that are mailed to us or dropped off at our offices.
+We will not open or return physical sketchbooks that are mailed to us or dropped off at our offices.

 Online Portfolio Submission